hellojonas/jlox/README.md

 # jlox

-An interpreter for the jlox programming language built in java
+An interpreter for the lox programming language built in java

 ## How to run